Connect with others who understand.

 • Stomach pain and reduced appetite

-People with PH may also experience general weakness or muscle weakness.
-“Does anyone else struggle with balance from leg weakness?” one myPHteam member asked.
+People with PH may also experience general or muscle weakness.
+One myPHteam member asked, “Does anyone else struggle with balance from leg weakness?”

-“Yes, balance, light-headedness, and leg weakness were the first symptoms that I felt,” another member replied.
+Another replied, “Yes, balance issues, light-headedness, and leg weakness were my first symptoms,” another member replied.
 “I have to take a big breath before standing up.”

-If you experience sudden weakness or can’t move your arms or legs, call your local emergency number or go to the emergency department.
+If you experience sudden weakness or can’t move your arms or legs, call your local emergency number or go to the emergency room immediately.

-Conditions such as chronic obstructive pulmonary disease (COPD), including chronic bronchitis and emphysema, and interstitial lung disease also may cause PH and difficulty breathing.
+Conditions such as chronic obstructive pulmonary disease (COPD) — including chronic bronchitis and emphysema — and interstitial lung disease can also cause PH and breathing difficulties.

 4. Pulmonary Hypertension Treatment Can Help You Breathe Better

-• Vasodilators (blood vessel dilators) — Open narrowed arteries and improve blood flow
+• Vasodilators (blood vessel dilators) — Open narrowed arteries to improve blood flow

-• Anticoagulants (blood thinners) — Thin the blood and help prevent blood clots
+• Anticoagulants (blood thinners) — Thin the blood to prevent blood clots

 • Calcium channel blockers — Relax blood vessels in the lungs, improving blood flow

-• Diuretics (water pills) — Remove excess body fluid and decrease the load on the heart
+• Diuretics (water pills) — Remove excess fluid to reduce strain on the heart

-• Medications — Help the heart beat more strongly
+• Digoxin — Helps the heart pump more efficiently

 Oxygen Therapy

-Other breathing machines also may help.
-For instance, people with PH and sleep apnea may wear a continuous positive airway pressure (CPAP) machine in bed to help them breathe at night.
-“I use a CPAP at night but no oxygen, as my rate only falls to about 80 upon exertion,” one member explained.
+Other devices, like continuous positive airway pressure (CPAP) machines, can help people with PH and sleep apnea breathe better at night.
+One member said, “I use a CPAP at night but no oxygen, as my rate only falls to about 80 upon exertion.”

 Breathing Exercises for Pulmonary Rehabilitation

-If you’re eligible and your doctor thinks it would be helpful for you, pulmonary rehabilitation could give you the resources you need to manage your shortness of breath.
-“When I went through pulmonary rehab, they taught us how to breathe several ways,” noted a member of myPHteam.
+If you’re eligible and your doctor thinks it would be helpful, pulmonary rehabilitation can teach you ways to manage your shortness of breath.
+“When I went through pulmonary rehab, they taught us different ways to breathe,” shared a member of myPHteam.

-Another wrote, “When I have a problem breathing, I sit and do pulse breathing.
+Another said, “When I have trouble breathing, I sit and do pulse breathing.
 I breathe in and breathe out until my oxygen level goes up to at least 90, and then I do my work again.”

 Many doctors recommend lifestyle changes to help manage PH and its symptoms.
-These lifestyle changes include reducing common risk factors for pulmonary hypertension, such as by:
+These lifestyle changes include reducing common risk factors, such as:

 • Managing your diet and weight